Anthonytilleke/Calendar-App/README.md

 Hangman is a quick and simple terminal game created with ruby, meant to be played in a command-line interface.

 ---

+## Instructions for installation and use

+1. Fork or clone this repository down to your local computer
+2. Use the command-line and navigate to `/AnthonyTillekeratne_T1A2/src/`.
+Once your in the src directory type in `bundle install` in your command-line and press Enter to install
+3. After you have entered in bundle install in your command-line, in the same directory typle in `ruby main.rb` to run the application

+---

 ## Functionality & Screenshots